-(Hebrews 12:3) For consider Him who has endured such hostility by sinners against Himself, so that you will not grow weary and lose heart.
+(Hebrews 12:3) Consider him who endured such opposition from sinners, so that you will not grow weary and lose heart.

 If we follow the way of Jesus in this world, in some way we will suffer affliction, persecution, and perhaps a martyr's death.
 We need to remember this fact and not be surprised when sorrows come, because sorrows will cease with the presence and work of Jesus in our lives and in the future.
 If we will remember how much He suffered to save us from our sins and sins' consequences, then we will not lose heart when we suffer the pains of living in this world just as He did.
 Jesus always lives to intercede for us, so we have many good reasons not to grow weary in doing well and losing heart.